Dhanush623/fincalc/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# Coding Structure

+    Screens
+        1. All calculation screen load from constants

+    Widgets
+        1. All slider are reused from customer_slider